StevenThomi/eee3097s_project/eee3097s_project/API/README.md

 - adafruit_mcp3xxx.mcp3008
 - adafruit_mcp3xxx.analog_in

-These libraries can be installed on the Raspberry Pi using the following commands:
+These libraries can be installed on the Raspberry Pi using the following command:
 - pip3 install adafruit-circuitpython-mcp3xxx